Gourav2K/The-Hiring-Hack/README.md

 4. Home - Django server side code and with all model schemas - Applicant, Company, Job and an Application.
 5. Static - Static components like images, CSS, JS, company logos, resumes and profile pictures.
 6. Templates - HTML, Bootstrap and EJS written Client Side Code.

+# User flow and plans

+Used Whimiscal to lay the basic user flow in the beginning and then used Trello to follow through with the plan

+1. [Trello]
+2. [Whimsical]